KatamAkash/Sentiment-Analysis-with-Python-NLTK-Text-Classification/README.md

 # Sentiment-Analysis-with-Python-NLTK-Text-Classification
 ~ Machine Learning Project

-~ Segregating a given set of IMDb reviews into good review and bad review using sentiment analysis.
+~ Segregating given dataset of IMDB reviews into good and bad reviews using sentiment analysis.